MAIF/otoroshi/manual/src/main/paradox/topics/remote-catalogs.md

 ## Webhook deployment

-For Git-based sources (GitHub, GitLab, Bitbucket), you can set up webhook-triggered deployments.
+For Git-based sources (GitHub, GitLab, Bitbucket, Gitea, Forgejo, Codeberg), you can set up webhook-triggered deployments.
 This allows Otoroshi to automatically deploy entities when changes are pushed to the repository.

 To set this up, create a route in Otoroshi with the `Remote Catalog Deploy Webhook` plugin and expose it to your Git provider as a webhook URL.